 Selected text level

-For example, if left to thrive in a carcass, bacteria and other pathogens may spread within the local environment and infect other animals, including livestock and humans.
+For example, if left to thrive in a carcass, and other may spread within the local environment and infect other animals, including and humans.
 Scavengers eliminate these harmful substances from the environment, mitigating the spread of disease that may otherwise impact local food webs and potentially harm human health and the economy.

-Vultures, which exclusively eat dead animal carcasses, are particularly effective at removing pathogens and toxins in the environment because they rapidly consume carrion before it decays, and their stomachs contain an incredibly potent acid that destroys many of the harmful substances found in dead animals.
+Vultures, which exclusively eat dead animal carcasses, are particularly effective at removing pathogens and in the environment because they rapidly consume carrion before it decays, and their stomachs contain an incredibly potent acid that destroys many of the harmful substances found in dead animals.
 Sadly, some toxins are still deadly to these scavengers, and such substances are responsible for the majority of vulture deaths over the last 40 years—a trend that has landed most vulture species on the endangered list.

 What is poisoning vultures?